haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

+Sep.
+5, 2022: Change `GDict.shape.memory` to `GDict.shape`; remove `.memory` usage in several places of the codebase.

 Aug.
 14, 2022: If you encounter such error after training finishes, you can simply ignore it.
 It does not affect results.
 ```
 ImportError: sys.meta_path is None, Python is likely shutting down